-The main advantage of the Doji candlesticks over other methods of graphical analysis is the most detailed representation of the market situation.
+The main advantage of Doji candlesticks over other graphical analysis methods is the most detailed representation of the market situation.
 The line chart shows only price levels, bar chart - price levels, as well as opening and closing points.
 In contrast, the candlestick chart model also shows the positions of buyers and sellers.

 In contrast to the Point and Figure chart, which is not tied to a time interval, the Doji candlestick chart allows traders to notice every change in the market by any selected time interval.

-The colour-coding of various indicators makes the candlestick chart more visual than other types of charts.
+The color-coding of various indicators makes the candlestick chart more visual than other types of charts.
 Therefore, the Doji candlestick indicator can be recommended to novice traders.

 Types of Doji Candles

-There are different types of Doji candlesticks, each indicating a different market behaviour.
+There are different types of Doji candlesticks, each indicating a different market behavior.
 Let's consider each of them in detail.

 The Long-legged Doji is very similar to the Neutral Doji, but with a long wick on either side of the opening and closing price.
 This pattern suggests quite a bit of market uncertainty, as the price has been going down and up quite a bit within a period.
 But after such an extensive movement and a wide range of prices, the result was almost the same level as the opening price.
 Long-legged Doji candlestick means that supply and demand in the market are currently approaching balance and that a trend reversal may occur in the future.